magv/ratracer/README.md

   performance especially with many threads, but comes at the price of higher memory usage.

+* **evaluate**

+  Evaluate the trace in terms of rational numbers.

+  Note that all the variables must have been previously substitited, e.g. using the **set** command.

 * **define-family** *name* [`--indices`=*n*]

   Predefine an indexed family with the given number of